-LEARN MORE Education at the Arboretum The Dallas Arboretum and Botanical Garden has been engaging North Texans of all ages with educational programming for nearly two decades, making standards-based, hands-on learning fun for everyone.
-Scan the QR code to see all of the education programs we offer:
+Education at the Arboretum The Dallas Arboretum and Botanical Garden has been engaging North Texans of all ages with educational programming for nearly two decades, making standards-based, hands-on learning fun for everyone.
+Scan the QR code to see all of the education programs offered:

-THANKS TO OUR FRIENDS Please visit our website for the most up-todate program and professional learning information throughout the 2023-2024 school year!
+THANKS TO OUR FRIENDS

-The Dallas Arboretum's education programs have been made possible by the generous support of our 2023-2024 Education Partners: Adleta Corporation The Theodore and Beulah Beasley Foundation, Inc. The Bruning Foundation Central Market/HEB CFP Foundation Cigna Pat and Gill Clements Foundation Comerica Bank David M. Crowley Foundation Ecolab Earthbound Trading Co.
-The Gil & Dody Weaver Foundation HKS, Inc. The M.R. and Evelyn Hudson Foundation The Jonesville Foundation Junior League of Dallas Lightner Sams Foundation The Agnes Cluthe Oliver Foundation Pollock Foundation Rupe Foundation Sammons Enterprises Stephen M. Seay Foundation Blanche Mary Taxis Foundation A special thanks to our presenting sponsor: International Paper PLEASE SHARE THIS GUIDE WITH OTHER TEACHERS AT YOUR SCHOOL
+Please visit the website

+for up-to-date

+program and

+professional learning

+information throughout

+the 2024-2025

+school year!

+The Dallas Arboretum's education programs have been made possible by the generous support of our 2024-2025 Education Partners:

+Adleta Corporation

+The Bruning Foundation

+Central Market/HEB

+CFP Foundation

+Cigna

+Pat and Gill Clements

+Foundation

+David M. Crowley Foundation

+Ecolab

+The Gil & Dody Weaver

+Foundation

+HKS, Inc.

+The Jonesville Foundation

+Junior League of Dallas

+Lightner Sams Foundation

+The Agnes Cluthe Oliver

+Foundation

+Pollock Foundation

+Primrose Schools in

+Dallas - Fort Worth

+Rupe Foundation

+Sammons Enterprises

+Stephen M. Seay Foundation

+Blanche Mary Taxis

+Foundation

+as of publication date

+A special thanks to our presenting sponsor:

+International Paper

+PLEASE SHARE THIS GUIDE WITH OTHER TEACHERS AT YOUR SCHOOL